- Fix Claude Code Auto Update Failed on Mac (ENOTEMPTY npm Error)

 Why this happens

-The problem isn't Claude itself but npm on macOS.
+The problem isn't Claude Code itself, but npm on macOS.
 During a global install or upgrade, npm tries to rename the existing claude-code folder to a temporary one (like .claude-code-XXXXXX).
-If any leftover files (or even hidden macOS files like .DS_Store) remain, npm can't finish the rename, and the install fails.
+If any leftover files—or even hidden macOS files like .DS_Store—remain in the directory, npm can't finish the rename, and the install fails.

-This issue is especially common on macOS Sonoma and later with npm 10+ and Node 22+, due to stricter file locking in APFS (the default macOS filesystem).
+This issue is especially common on macOS Sonoma and later with npm 10+ and Node 22+, due to stricter APFS file locking and extended file attributes.
+The --no-bin-links npm flag and other rename operations exacerbate the problem.

 For all users (before step 1)